North Carolina vs. Kentucky College Basketball BetMGM Promo Codes, Predictions & Picks - December 16

 - Pick OU: Under (164.5)

-North Carolina is 4-4-0 against the spread, while Kentucky's ATS record this season is 5-4-0.
-The Tar Heels are 5-3-0 and the Wildcats are 6-3-0 in terms of hitting the over.
+North Carolina has put together a 4-4-0 record against the spread this season, while Kentucky is 5-4-0.
+A total of five out of the Tar Heels' games this season have hit the over, and six of the Wildcats' games have gone over.
 The two teams score 175.7 points per game, 11.2 more points than this matchup's total.

 Bet on this or any college basketball matchup at BetMGM